 You don't fire him, you're not getting the billion.

-The very thing they're so outraged about.
+The very thing this is so outraged about.

 Just like they were so outraged about Russia, Russia, Russia, but not Hillary's dirty Russian dossier.